ezhilmathik/MeluXina-Bootcamp-Feb-9-10/MeluXina.md

   [u100490@login02 p200117]$ cp /tmp/climate.simg .
   [u100490@login02 p200117]$ cp /tmp/climate.sh .
   ```
-- ## Now it is time to launch the your Jupyter notebook
+- ## Now it is time to launch your Jupyter notebook, do the following for that
   ```
   [u100490@login03 p200117]$ sbatch climate.sh
   [u100490@login03 p200117]$ squeue